sourceduty/Window_Rotation_Game/README.md

 ## Window_Rotation_Game

-🎮 Platform game for Python with gravity inversion and window rotation.
+🎮 Platform game concept for Python with gravity inversion and window rotation.

 ## CONCEPT